 June 2012 Amendments.
-In June 2012, the Company entered into (i) an amendment (the "Security Agreement Amendment") to the Gevo Security Agreement and (ii) an amendment (the "Gevo Loan Amendment") to the Gevo Loan Agreement.
+In June 2012, the Company entered into (i) an amendment (the "Security Agreement Amendment") to the Gevo Security Agreement and (ii) an amendment (the "Gevo Loan Amendment") to the loan and security agreement entered into by Gevo, Inc. with TriplePoint in August 2010.
 In addition, concurrently with the execution of the Security Agreement Amendment and the Gevo Loan Amendment, Agri-Energy entered into an amendment to the Amended Agri-Energy Loan Agreement.
 These amendments, among other things, permitted the issuance of the 2022 Notes.